- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 Compare also the motto for Lady Sybil's Sunshine Sanctuary for Sick Dragons: "Remember, A Dragon is For Life, Not Just for Hogswatchnight".

-The present incarnation of Hex has a lot of in-jokes about modern (mid-90s) personal computers.
+Terry's envisioning of Hex is associated with a lot of in-jokes about modern (mid-90s and beyond) personal computers.

 The beehive long-term storage is a little more obscure, but in the 1980s some mainframes had a mass storage system that involved data stored on tapes wound onto cylinders.
 The cylinders of tape were stored in a set of hexagonal pigeon holes, and retrieved automatically by the computer as needed; systems diagrams always depicted this part of the computer as a honeycomb pattern.
 And then there's of course the fact that 'beehive' rhymes with 'B-drive', which is how one usually refers to the secondary floppy drive in a personal computer.